About Law Text Culture

 - Ethics: exploring the relationship of self and other.

 Law Text Culture publishes an annual thematic special issue, curated by guest editors selected by the editorial board.
 Each issue explores its theme across a range of genres, with scholarly essays and articles sitting alongside visual and literary engagements.
 In this way, Law Text Culture excites unique intersectional and interdisciplinary encounters with law in all its forms.
-Details on the editors and themes of previous editions of Law Text Culture can be found here.
+Details on the editors and themes of previous editions of Law Text Culture can be found on Research Online (select the volume from the dropdown menu on the left).

 For other information about the scholarly remit of the journal, please contact the Managing Editor.